lephisto/clustershutdown/README.md

 Connection to pve-frr1 closed.
 ```

 Keep in mind that this is a loaded gun.
 Issuing "proxmox_shutdown shutdown" will just kill all your workload and shutdown everything.
-If you hadn't planned this, you might have a bad day.
+If you haven't planned this, you might have a bad day.